 PHPRunner comes with a built-in web server (Apache).

 In most cases, you can leave the default settings unchanged, click Build and proceed to View in browser on the next screen.

-In some cases you may want to view generated application using your own web server.
-In this case switch to I have my own web server option and enter the URL manually.
+If you want to view the generated application using your web server, switch to I have my own web server option and enter the URL manually.

 Server database connections